-In search of new treatments for inflammatory diseases such as IBD, the anti-inflammatory properties of bacterial compatible solutes, metabolites, exopolysaccharides (EPS) and biogenic polyphosphate nanoparticles (BPNPs) have garnered interest.
+In search of new treatments for inflammatory diseases such as IBD, the anti-inflammatory properties of bacterial compatible solutes, metabolites, exopolysaccharides and biogenic polyphosphate nanoparticles have garnered interest.
 Compatible solutes are small organic molecules produced by bacteria to protect them from extreme environmental conditions such as heat and high salinity.
 The advantage of these solutes is that even at high concentrations they do not cause any adverse effects in vivo and in vitro.
 Ectoine and its synthetic derivative homoectoine have shown promising results in experimental colitis[50].
 When ectoine or homoectoine were administered via oral gavage in parallel to the administration of DSS, treated mice showed significant improvement in intestinal bleeding and stool consistency.
-Excessive intestinal epithelial permeability was reduced to normal levels in ectoine- and homoectoine-treated mice; and expression of ZO-1 and occludin was maintained.
+Excessive intestinal epithelial permeability was reduced to normal levels in ectoine- and homoectoine-treated mice, and expression of ZO-1 and occludin was maintained.
 Importantly, only homoectoine was able to prevent the claudin switch (claudin-1 replacement by the leaky claudin-2) resulting in a stronger epithelial barrier.
 Moreover, both compatible solutes ameliorated oxidative stress in the mucosa[50] (Table 1).

-EPS are synthesized and secreted by microorganisms into their environment and have been proposed as the mechanism that mediates the anti-inflammatory effects of probiotic bacteria.
-When purified EPS from Streptococcus thermophilus MN-BM-A01 were administered orally in mice with DSS-induced colitis, these mice showed a significant amelioration of intestinal inflammation due to reversed downregulation of claudin-1 and occludin, thus restoring barrier function[51].
-Anti-inflammatory and barrier-stabilizing properties were recently also reported for BPNPs from cyanobacterium Synechococcus sp.
+Exopolysaccharides are synthesized and secreted by microorganisms into their environment and have been proposed as the mechanism that mediates the anti-inflammatory effects of probiotic bacteria.
+When purified exopolysaccharides from Streptococcus thermophilus MN-BM-A01 were administered orally in mice with DSS-induced colitis, these mice showed a significant amelioration of intestinal inflammation due to reversed down-regulation of claudin-1 and occludin, thus restoring barrier function[51].
+Anti-inflammatory and barrier-stabilizing properties were recently also reported for biogenic polyphosphate nanoparticles from cyanobacterium Synechococcus sp.
 PCC 7002.
-Colitic mice received BPNPs orally for 9 d, the first 5 d of which together with 3% DSS.
-Overall, colitis development was slower compared to untreated mice; and barrier function was maintained due to upregulation of ZO-1, occludin and claudin-4[52] (Table 1).
+Colitic mice received biogenic polyphosphate nanoparticles orally for 9 d, the first 5 d together with 3% DSS.
+Overall, colitis development was slower compared to untreated mice, and barrier function was maintained due to upregulation of ZO-1, occludin and claudin-4[52] (Table 1).

 Insect and animal products

 Besides plants, Chinese traditional medicine uses various insects to alleviate common diseases.
-Dried Lucilia sericata larvae, also known as ‘wu gu chong’ were fed to DSS-colitic mice and ameliorated colitis signs very similarly to the standard drug mesalazine by improving stool consistency, intestinal bleeding and decreasing weight loss and colon shortening[53].
+Dried Lucilia sericata larvae, also known as ‘wu gu chong,’ were fed to DSS-colitic mice and ameliorated colitis signs very similarly to the standard drug mesalazine by improving stool consistency, intestinal bleeding and decreasing weight loss and colon shortening[53].
 Interestingly, colitic mice that received the dried larvae showed a restoration of mucin-2, ZO-1 and occludin levels suggesting a protective effect on epithelial barrier functions.
-Periplaneta Americana (American cockroach) is widely used in China as treatment for gastrointestinal disorders.
-Rats that received DSS in parallel to Periplaneta Americana extracts developed a milder form of colitis compared to rats treated only with DSS because TJ architecture was better conserved and ZO-1, occludin and claudin-1 protein levels were similar to control mice[54].
+Periplaneta americana (American cockroach) is widely used in China as treatment for gastrointestinal disorders.
+Rats that received DSS in parallel to Periplaneta americana extracts developed a milder form of colitis compared to rats treated only with DSS because TJ architecture was better conserved and ZO-1, occludin and claudin-1 protein levels were similar to control mice[54].
 Lysozyme has been linked to the modulation of the intestinal immune response.
-When lysozyme isolated from donkey milk was administered to mice with DSS-colitis, they developed a milder colitis due to lower levels of TNF-α and IL-13, and reduced oxidative stress.
-Epithelial barrier function was improved by preventing DSS-induced downregulation in ZO-1 and occludin, and upregulation of claudin-2[55] (Table 1).
+When lysozyme isolated from donkey milk was administered to mice with DSS-colitis, they developed a milder colitis due to lower levels of TNF-α and IL-13 and reduced oxidative stress.
+Epithelial barrier function was improved by preventing DSS-induced down-regulation in ZO-1 and occludin and upregulation of claudin-2[55] (Table 1).

 Phytochemicals